Glossary entry (derived from question below)

 cubrir aguas= finishing the roof.
 Why? because most roofs are " a dos aguas", meaning that they slope two different ways to let the water run off.
 This is a major construction milestone, and in Spain, they traditionally put a flag on the rooftop at that point.

+4 KudoZ points awarded for this answer.
 Comment: "You are more than right.
 I must apologise for my error in presenting the question.
 The problem was that (despite being Spanish) I was mixed up about the meaning of "cubrir aguas" in Spain.
 I have now confirmed that it refers to covering the building against rainwater "terminar la cubierta" = "finishing the roof" or, in context, "on completion of the roof".
+Thanks to all participants.
+Antonio"

 -1